 - Identify and clearly define your personal goals.

-- Develop a personal action plan then help you keep working on the plan.
+- Develop a personal action plan and then help you work on the plan.

 - Identify and work around the roadblocks.